 Any report of improper behavior should include as much detail as is useful.
 If possible, specific citations from this policy should be included to help determine the scope and focus of an investigation.

 The Chair shall within 24 hours of receipt of a complaint determine whether a complaint is appropriate under Section II of this policy.
 Within 48 hours, if it is determined that the allegation conforms to the reporting requirements, the Chair shall appoint a three-person panel to investigate allegations, determine their validity, and to make appropriate suggestions for corrective action.
-Where allegations are made against the Chair, the Chief Operating Officer shall have responsibility to form a panel.
+Where allegations are made against the Chair, the Chief Operating Officer shall have

 Each member of the panel shall be a member of the Michigan Democratic Party for at least 30 days prior to appointment.
 Care must be taken to ensure diverse and impartial representation.